vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 ## Create a function that returns an object

 Now, let's create a function that returns an object.
 We'll create a function called `GetACat`, which returns a cat object.
-The function doesn't accept any parameters and the cat object it returns is always the same.
+The function doesn't accept any parameters and the cat object it returns is always the same (just to keep things simple).

 ### Declare the function